jonlpersson/ed-latimore/site/_posts/2020-02-18-how-to-hustle-like-a-crackhead.md

 The real hustlers and grinders can tell who is serious and who is a fraud, but the general public–who never do much beyond the bare minimum–have no idea how to tell the real from the fake.

-This is similar to what people who haven’t spent a lot of time in the street experience when they encounter various unsavory characters in an urban environment.
+This is similar to what people who haven’t spent much time in the street experience when encountering various unsavory characters in an urban environment.

 Your average person can’t tell the difference between a crackhead, a homeless person, a drunk, or a guy just having a bad day.
 To the uninitiated, all these characters look the same so they must be the same.
 However, looks are often deceiving.